Mullen Automotive Inc. (MULN): These Numbers are Too Good to be true

 Sponsored

-The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 486451207 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 93207542 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 0 analysts gave the Mullen Automotive Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.